Setting up Push 2 (Windows)

 - Update Firmware

-Before using Push 2, your Live installation, Windows version and graphics card driver must be fully up to date.
+Before using Push 2, your Live installation, Windows installation and graphics driver must be fully up to date.

 - Push 2 requires Live 9.5 or later to work.
 Download and install the latest Live version from your User Account.